arogozhnikov/arogozhnikov.github.io/_posts/2023-07-13-retrospective-thoughts-on-einops.markdown

 And probably couldn't anyway, because question assumes there is a specific "tough place", but the assumption is wrong.

 Also "tough place" is very subjective and after working for some time over any project, if you're successful, there will be no "tough" place, because you focus on those parts that are "tough" and get them better either by decomposing their complexity or by just learning to manage with it.

+## Unique technical challenges

 I decided to dedicate some time to write a better answer for this question.
-First prototype was built in a couple of hours, but project itself took months, so clearly there was a lot of non-trivial parts.
+First prototype was built in a couple of hours, but project itself took months, so clearly there were non-trivial parts.
 Einops as a project has a number of (conflicting) technical restrictions that create a significant pressure: